pH Sensor

 Step 1: Neutral Point (pH 7.0)

-1. Immerse electrode in pH 7.0 buffer solution
+1. Short the BNC input or immerse the electrode in pH 7.0 buffer solution

 Step 2: Slope Calibration (pH 4.0 or 10.0)

-1. Immerse electrode in second known pH solution
+1. Immerse the electrode in a second known pH solution (pH 4.0 buffer)

 Protobuf Message Format